Doctor of Science: Austria, Germany, and Switzerland

-All these doctoral degrees are equivalent to the PhD or ScD of the American system.
-Until German Reunification, universities in East Germany also awarded the DrSc.
-However, the East German DrSc was not equivalent to the PhD since it was adopted to replace the German Habilitation and therefore was equivalent to this higher-level qualification.
+All of these doctoral degrees are equivalent to the PhD or ScD of the American system.
+Until German Reunification, universities in East Germany also awarded the Dr Sc.
+However, the East German Dr Sc was not equivalent to the PhD since it was adopted to replace the German Habilitation and therefore was equivalent to this higher-level qualification.
 After reunification the Habilitation was reintroduced at universities in Eastern Germany.

 The procedure of habilitation is normally required to receive officially the "venia docendi", which entitles the candidate to lecture at universities (Privatdozent, for men, or Privatdozentin, for women).
-The academic degree after the successful habilitation is e.g. Dr. rer.nat. habil., by adding the suffix "habil." to the earlier received Doctors degree.
+The academic degree after the successful habilitation is e.g. Dr. rer. nat. habil., by adding the suffix "habil." to the earlier received Doctors degree.